schemedoc/surveys/surveys/FixnumInfo.md

+# Fixnum info

-# Fixnum ranges for 32-bit Schemes
+## Fixnum ranges for 32-bit Schemes

 This is the range of fixnums in bits for the 32-bit builds of 39 Schemes.
 For this purpose, an exact integer *n* is a fixnum if *n* satisfies the implementation's `fixnum?` procedure (marked by an dagger) or if there is no such procedure, then if `(eq? `*n*` `*n*`)` returns `#t`.